Alfred Agache (painter): Biography

 Little is known of Agache's life.
-He was born in Lille, France, and exhibited his work frequently in Paris until his death.
+He was born in Lille, France, and exhibited his work frequently in Paris.
 He seems to have specialized in portraits and large-scale allegorical paintings.
 He was a member of the Société des Artistes Français, and won a third-class medal in 1885 for his work.
 He may have been friends with American painter James Abbott McNeill Whistler and French writer Auguste Angellier; the latter dedicated a book to him around 1893.
 A portrait of his wife was painted by Aimé Morot.

 Awards

 At the 1889 Paris Exposition Universelle he was decorated by a silver medal, and then a gold medal during the subsequent 1893 Chicago World's Columbian Exposition, where two of his pieces, "Vanity" and "The Annunciation", were exhibited.

-By decree in 10 August 1899 (declaration: 24 August 1899), he was awarded a knighthood in France's Legion of Honour, which was upgraded to the rank of Officer by decree on 16 May 1910 (declaration: 25 June 1910).
+By decree in 10 August 1899 (declaration: 24 August 1899), he was awarded a knighthood in France's Legion of Honour, which was upgraded to the rank of officer by decree on 16 May 1910 (declaration: 25 June 1910).